 - Grant WB, Lahore H, McDonnell SL, et al. Vitamin D supplementation could prevent and treat influenza, coronavirus, and pneumonia infections.
 Preprint.
 2020

-13. Vitamin D deficiency in this study was found to be associated with COVID-19 positivity and severity of the disease.
+13. Vitamin D deficiency is found to be associated with both COVID-19 positivity and severity of the disease.

 14. Unfortunately vitamin D doesn’t seem to be effective at treating someone who already has COVID-19.

-In mainstream medicine, knowing whether or not everyone has a vitamin D deficiency doesn’t benefit the bottom line of the pharmaceutical industry…
+- While it may ruffle a few feathers, it needs to be said: in mainstream medicine, knowing whether or not everyone has a vitamin D deficiency doesn’t benefit the bottom line of the facilities or economies that rely on sick people to keep making money.

-That said, I’ve noticed in many cases with my clients their vitamin D doesn’t get routinely checked unless you ASK!
-(Or unless they’re working with holistic-minded providers,)
+That said, I’ve observed in many cases with my clients their vitamin D doesn’t get routinely checked unless you ASK!
+(Or unless they’re working with holistic-minded providers.)

 - Make sure to ask for a baseline vitamin D blood test at your next check-up or ASAP.
 A level between 35-50 ng/mL is considered optimal.
 If it’s under 30 your level is definitely too low.